Military history of Jewish Americans: Henry Kissinger

-Henry Alfred Kissinger (b.
-1923) is a German Jewish American political scientist, diplomat, and recipient of the Nobel Peace Prize.
+Henry Alfred Kissinger (1923-2023) was a German-born Jewish American political scientist, diplomat, and recipient of the Nobel Peace Prize.
 He served as the eighth US National Security Advisor (1969–1975) and later concurrently as the fifty sixth US Secretary of State (1973–1977) in the administrations of Presidents Richard Nixon and Gerald Ford.
 After his term, his opinion was still sought out by many following presidents.

 Kissinger was born Heinz Alfred Kissinger in Fürth, Bavaria, Weimar Republic to a family of German Jews.
 His father, Louis Kissinger (1887–1982) was a schoolteacher.
 His mother, Paula Stern Kissinger (1901–1998), was a homemaker.
 The surname Kissinger was adopted in 1817 by his great-great-grandfather Meyer Löb, after the city of Bad Kissingen.
 In 1938, fleeing Nazi persecution, his family moved to New York.
 He never lost his pronounced Frankish accent, due to childhood shyness that made him hesitant to speak.

 A proponent of Realpolitik, Kissinger played a dominant role in United States foreign policy between 1969 and 1977.
 During this period, he pioneered the policy of détente with the Soviet Union, orchestrated the opening of relations with the People's Republic of China, and negotiated the Paris Peace Accords, ending American involvement in the Vietnam War.
 His role in the bombing of Cambodia and other American interventions abroad during this period remains controversial.